 Even though he is no more right than polls, and less right than other statisticians, people are saying he is super scientific.
 It looks a lot like motivated reasoning to anyone impartial.

 If we want super scientific, why not extol Prof. Drew Linzer of Emory University?
 His votamatic nailed the electoral votes a week ago, when Nate Silver was off by a whopping 33 electoral votes.
 He's a political scientist.
 Or Prof. Sam Wang in the department of molecular biology at Princeton, who was predicting 99% for Obama and 319 electoral votes when Silver was still only at 75%.
 Those were predictions.
 Waiting until the last possible moment and predicting exactly what the polls show is not scientific wizardry, if we had bet on Tuesday instead I certainly would not have crashed my $50 plane into the aircraft carrier of reality.

-And that is all that happened, the polls were right, not the model.
+And that is all that happened, the polls were right, not the model, because the election was not close.
 Yet people on Twitter are comparing Nate Silver to Chuck Norris as if he is, well, the Chuck Norris of statistics.
 Meanwhile, the poor schleps at Real Clear Politics got the same result and earn no respect at all.

 Americans are polarized and that has nothing to do with science.
 Married people, old people, religious people and white people voted exactly as polls expected.
 Single people, minorities, young people and atheists voted exactly as expected.